 How to Apply to the Addiction Medicine Fellowship

-• 3 reference letters from faculty members you have worked with in your current residency program (one letter must be from your program director).
+• Three letters of recommendation from faculty in your current residency program

 • Medical school diploma

-• Training documentation form (to be filled out by current residency training director)
+• Training Verification Form (completed by your current residency program director)

 Eligibility

-Fellows are required to be licensed or eligible for licensure in the state of Kentucky.
+All fellows must be licensed or eligible for medical licensure in the state of Kentucky.

-To view a sample contract and find details about policies, stipends, and benefits for fellows at UK, please see the Graduate Medical Education website
+To view a sample contract and get details about policies, stipends, and benefits, visit the UK Graduate Medical Education website.

 Why choose UK’s Addiction Medicine Fellowship?